Alzheimer’s and Holidays: Creating Meaningful Celebrations

 It offers in-depth advice on managing expectations, preserving traditions, ensuring comfort and safety, while also addressing the need for caregiver stress relief.

-The aim is to cultivate an inclusive environment where individuals with Alzheimer’s can actively participate in the festivities, enhancing their sense of belonging.
+The aim is to cultivate an inclusive where individuals with Alzheimer’s can actively participate in the festivities, enhancing their sense of belonging.

 Key Points